bergesinstitute/grafmethodenglish/book-4-unit-7.md

 speaking with a tutor ['tu:tər] (tutor) online.

 C: I tried learning Japanese a few years ago.
 I enjoyed studying the writing system, but I found it very difficult.
-I ended up quitting after three months.
+I quit after three months.

 L: I don't mind spending a lot of time on it.
 I've always been interested in Japanese culture ['kʌltʃər] (cultura).
 I refuse to give up this time.